Create a unique, rustic wooden garden path for your garden or yard in a quick afternoon, with a clever frame that won’t easily rot!

 Welcome to reality.
 LOL

-The spring flowers happily pushed their way up in between the concrete stepping stones any which way they could.
-And weeds competed for space.
+The spring flowers happily pushed their way up in between this simple stone walkway that’s really concrete stepping stones any which way they could.
+And weeds that compete for space.
+It was time to tap into the landscape designer in me and create a fresh and new garden walkway!

 My goodness… the new walkway design is SO easy to make and is much better protected from the elements too thanks to the unique way the top planks are placed!
 This new look made quite an impact for the front garden that was not only beautiful, but so useful too!